-There are areas with coin operated food and beverage dispensing machines, ID card operated laundry equipment, and College owned microwaves and Keurigs.
+There are areas with coin operated food and beverage dispensing machines, laundry equipment, and College owned microwaves and Keurigs.
 These machines and appliances are provided for the convenience of all residents of the hall, and care should be exercised in their use.
 Your cooperation will be appreciated in reporting immediately any machine that is out of order to one of the Resident Assistants.
 Willful damage or abuse of this equipment will be charged to the responsible student, along with appropriate sanctions; or to all of the residents if the specific individual is not identified.
 Laundry machine usage is at your own risk.
-The College is not responsible for items left behind or damaged.
+The College is not responsible for items left behind or damaged due to misuse or malfunctioning of the equipment.